rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 ## The Ansible vocabulary

 * The **management machine**: the machine on which Ansible is installed.
 Since Ansible is **agentless**, no software is deployed on the managed servers.
-* The **managed nodes**:The target devices that Ansible manages are also referred to as "hosts."
+* The **managed nodes**: the target devices that Ansible manages are also referred to as "hosts."
 These can be servers, network appliances, or any other computer.
 * The **inventory**: a file containing information about the managed servers.
 * The **tasks**: a task is a block defining a procedure to be executed (e.g., create a user or a group, install a software package, etc.).
 * A **module**: a module abstracts a task.
 There are many modules provided by Ansible.